visavisconti/visavisconti/README.md

 ###

-<p align="left">⚡ Application Engineering, Network Administration, and Information Security being responsible for the development and maintenance of applications used in scientific research
+<p align="left">⚡ Application Engineering, Network Administration, and Information Security.
+Being responsible for the development and maintenance of applications used in scientific research

 Leibniz Centre for General Linguistics (ZAS)